MGDSoft/FixturesGeneratorBundle/README.md

     }
 ```

-## For symfony 4 skip this part, for Symfony 3 configure default path
+**For symfony 4 skip this part**, for Symfony 3 configure default path

 ```yaml
 mgdsoft_fixtures_generator: